+been contributing.

-spend \$25,000.000 annually for baking powders.
-Verily, we are a rising nabeen contributing. disasters by flood, the ruin wrought by high winds and the tremendous loss of property by storms on the Atlantic coast, the east should be in a humble and contrite mood and the cry ceive more respectful attention.
-THERE is a strong sentiment in Mexico in favor of a reciprocity treaty with this country, but the feeling is that the initiative should be taken by the United States.
+disasters by flood, the ruin wrought by high winds and the tremendous loss of property by storms on the Atlantic coast, the east should be in a humble and contrite mood and the cry of "Westward, ho!" will doubtless receive more respectful attention.

+THERE is a strong sentiment in Mexleo in favor of a reciprocity treaty with this country, but the feeling is that the initiative should be taken by the United States.
 This view, under the circumstances, is a natural one to take, as Mexico went farther in this direction in the past than we did.

 GEORGE W. CHILDS, of the Philadelphia Public Ledger, and Anthony J. Drexel, the head of the great banking house of Drexel & Co., are said to be the warmest of friends.
-They are millionaires, and neither is afraid of the other trying to borrow money of him.
-That little habit is very trying good, square-rigged horse with a stout said that he was an expert.
-He really there, too.
-The only way you can see between friends.
+They are millionaires, and neither is afraid of the other trying to borrow money of between friends.

-the better part of a long life in writing poetry that men and women can read without a blush, can understand without a pickaxe or microscope, and much because she thinks that it reare happier, better and nobler for perusing.
-His laughter never jeers, sarcasm never poisons, his tears are never weak or sickly.
+ing poetry that men and women can read without a blush, can understand perusing.
+His laughter never jeers, fact, it is much more likely to have sarcasm never poisons, his tears are of dumb animals I have advised my never weak or sickly.